Help us improve your experience.

 Note:

-The Junos CLI for adoption is unique to the Mist organization itself.
+The Junos OS CLI for adoption is unique to the Mist organization itself.
 Once retrieved, you can use it on other EX Series Switches that belong to the same organization.
 After first contacting the Juniper Mist cloud, the default passwords are going to be changed to unique passwords per device.

 Add the Switch to the Juniper Mist Portal and View Details